Kyriosity/use-dev/src/TuttiFrutti/AbcChrono/README.md

 # Chronology - timelines - events

-Time is the unstoppable, presumably one-way process which affects and drives everything.
+Time is the driver of all and the solutent for everything.
+The former is for software and the later for its hardware.

+It silently presents throughout software applications (even databases are just fat timestamps), but gets little attention from languages and frameworks.

-Software of the previous millenium gave literally bits for dates, grewing the giant Y2K bug.
+Software of the previous **millenium** gave literally bits for dates, thus nurtiring the giant Y2K bug.

 ## Chronology in software languages

 ## Timeline framework

+BIG PICTURE !

-### C# solution
+### C# solution <- LINK HERE from R/W

+#### Remarks

+##### Alternatives

+One-page (single-class) wizard

+#### Implemetation blog